More information available on the South Whidbey Parks and Recreation District Website

 Multipurpose lap pool for lap swim, family swim, swimming lessons, swim teams, vertical exercise, and water safety training

-Multipurpose rooms for community meetings, party rentals, and activities
+Multipurpose rooms for community meetings, party rentals, and wellness activities such as yoga and exercise classes.

 Staff offices for the Park District